erinzm/zed/README.md

 Then, just run `make`.

 ## License:
-Zed: a very simple compiler implemented in a week Copyright (C) 2015  Liam Marshall
+Zed: a very simple compiler

+Copyright (C) 2015  Liam Marshall

 This program is free software: you can redistribute it and/or modify